csaid/csaid.github.io/index.md

 #### Other Projects
 * [RapidTests.org](https://www.rapidtests.org/) (2020).
 All-volunteer groups advocating for frequent rapid tests for SARS-CoV-2.
 * [Which famous economist are you most similar to?](http://whichfamouseconomistareyoumostsimilarto.com/) (2013-2015).
-Interactive economics quiz featured in the Washington Post, Wall Street Journal, Slate, and Gawker.
+Interactive economics quiz featured in the Washington Post, Wall Street Journal, and NPR.

 #### Full Blog Archive